Xenorf/Croissound/README.md

 2. Rename the files with used system sound names.
 3. Run the **Croissound.exe** program.

-Each wav file should be named like a system sound, here are some examples:
+Each `WAV` file should be named like a system sound, here are some examples:

 * DeviceConnect
 * DeviceDisconnect